Can blogging still be a profitable way to earn a living?

 Here are his major blogging tips, summarized:

 - Perform keyword research for existing content and identify your low-hanging fruit.
-Any keywords that you are ranking between the top 6 and 20 results for and have a monthly average search of about 300 are your low-hanging fruit.
-In Robbie’s words: “These are the areas where a small ranking improvement can generate big organic traffic gains.”
+Any keywords that you rank between the top 6 and 20 results for and have a monthly average search of about 300 are your low-hanging fruit.
+In Robbie’s words: “These are the areas where a small ranking improvement can generate big organic traffic gains.” [spacer height=”5px”]

 - Use Smart Links to differentiate the opt-in forms you show between an existing subscriber and a new reader.
 This lets you display your typical opt-in subscription form to a new reader, while you can set to display a new and more relevant deal, such as a new ebook, webinar, or app coupon to an existing subscriber.